KrishRVH/word-frequency-counter/README.md

 ### Integer and Pointer Assumptions

-Compile-time checks also require:
+The implementation assumes a conventional hosted C environment:

-- `sizeof(void*)` is a power of two (for alignment math).
+- The internal alignment union used by the bump allocator (`void *`, `size_t`, `unsigned long`) is sufficient to satisfy alignment requirements for all internal allocations.
-- Overflow-safe arithmetic is used for all size calculations before allocation.
+- All size calculations are explicitly overflow-checked before any allocation request.

 The implementation is portable across: